Working Title | In the Fall by Trisha Brown Dance Company & Noé Soulier review

 LEAD IMAGE Trisha Brown Dance Co, Working Title, Image Credit Joyce Baranova.

 In the Fall unfolds on a stark stage, with no props and a black backdrop that amplifies the sharpness of the dancers’ movements.
 Florian Hecker’s costumes: bold in red, blue and yellow, enhance the striking visual contrasts.
 As the title suggests, the piece is a masterclass in how to fall.
 Most striking are the gravity-defying weight shifts and controlled ways in which they fall to the floor with ease.
 These are not ordinary falls but precise, highly athletic feats requiring exceptional strength and core control.
-The dancers’ movements are often counter intuitive, surprising.
-Their movements are often not organic, as bodies move slowly into impossible positions, supported on stage by a single, meagre part of the body such as a hip or knee, making the audience marvel at the capabilities of a honed dancer’s body.
+The dancers’ movements are often counter intuitive and surprising, as bodies move slowly into impossible positions, supported on stage by a single, meagre part of the body such as a hip or knee, making the audience marvel at the capabilities of a honed dancer’s body.
 Soulier’s choreography no doubt challenges the athleticism of the dancers.
 An urban atmosphere is created by a soundscape blending distant traffic noise with the overlaid hum of cicadas, adding an element of meditative tension.

 A vanguard of postmodern dance, Trisha Brown transformed contemporary choreography with works like Working Title, which remains a landmark piece.
 Soulier’s In the Fall feels more exacting and rigid, yet it carries an unmistakable trace of Brown’s influence, making for a seamless transition into Working Title.
 The staging maintains continuity, with the expansive, uncluttered stage differentiated only by the colourful lighting changes.
 Danced to Peter Zummo’s Six Songs, Working Title pulses with buoyant, flowing energy.
 Its looser movement quality, combined with the rhythmic patterns of the choreography and the vibrant costumes, creates a sense of exuberance that builds toward a joyful crescendo.